pop up description layer

 SGT Scott C. Rose [CE]

-SSG Paul M. Neff II [C]
+SSG Paul M. Neff II [DG]

 CSM Cornell W. Gilmore I